 Placement - Off Site

-One 2.0 days placement - off site per week and delivered via distance education.
+One 210.0 hours placement - off site per study period on weekdays and delivered via face-to-face.

 "Students undertake the equivalent of 210 hours of clinical practicum throughout the semester."